-I'm sharing the simple way I teach my clients and participants to communicate boundaries, especially when their partners are struggling with the concept of boundaries and why they are needed in the first place.
+Today, I’m sharing the simple way I teach my clients and participants to communicate boundaries.
+It’s helpful when their partners are struggling with the concept of boundaries.
+Or, if they don’t know why boundaries are needed in the first place.

-Men, on the other hand, have been taught to never be uncomfortable and they aren't usually in the position of feeling unsafe.
-They're also taught to question, to persist and pursue with women in their lives.
+Men, on the other hand, have been taught to never be uncomfortable and they aren’t usually in the position of feeling unsafe.
+They’re also taught to question, persist, and pursue women in their lives.
 You can see how, from a cultural perspective, this can add additional tension and challenges when it comes to setting boundaries.

 How misinterpretations get in the way

 Trying to communicate a boundary to your husband may feel like you’re talking round and round in circles, with him feeling like you’re rejecting him or him questioning what your boundaries mean about your marriage.
 For example, if a boundary is around your body, he may misinterpret and feel like he’s a perpetrator or not a good guy.

 For women, we tend to lean towards criticism.
 If we don’t feel safe and comfortable expressing what feels safe and comfortable, the next best step is to blame somebody, possibly saying something like, “Well, if you wouldn’t do…” or “If you weren’t like that…”, triggering the man in this scenario to become defensive.

 The one and only question you need to ask your husband is, “Are you on board with both of us feeling comfortable 100% of the time?”